llamaxyz/llama/docs/strategies.md

 # Strategies

-Strategies are the contracts that determine action state transition rules.
+Strategies are the contracts that determine action state.
 In this section we will take a look at the different parameters and ways we can configure strategies and use them in various ways.
 There are two main types of strategies, `relative` and `absolute`; first we will look at the parameters that they have in common and then look at some of their differences.

 ## View Functions and Action State

-Strategies are composed of entirely view functions (minus the initialize function which acts as the constructor) To view the state of an action, strategies should never be queried directly since the state returned by the strategy functions in isolation can be out of date.
+Strategies are composed of entirely view functions (minus the initialize function which acts as the constructor) To view the state of an action, strategies should never be queried directly.
 The `getActionState` method on `LlamaCore` is the only method that should be used for this purpose.

 ## Approval Period